jamesfalkner/codeone18/fault-tolerance.md

 request from an ejected instance, Istio will forward the request to another supposedly healthy instance.

-Put the retry into effect by replacing the default _VirtualService_ created earlier with an updated _VirtualService_ which contains a retry policy:
+Put the retry into effect by replacing the _VirtualService_ created earlier with an updated _VirtualService_ which contains a retry policy:

 ~~~sh
 cat <<EOF | oc replace -f -